babylonchain/babylon-timestamping-demo/DEMO.md

 Ensure you're in the root directory of your existing project where you want to add Babylon as a submodule.

-**2. Add Babylon as a Submodule:**
+**2. Add Babylon & Vigilante as Submodules:**

+- Navigate to the directory where Babylon submodule is added.

+`cd external/babylon`

 `git submodule init && git submodule update`

-Navigate to the directory where Babylon submodule is added.
+- Then, navigate to the directory where Vigilante submodule is added.

-`cd external/babylon`
+`cd external/vigilante`

+`git submodule init && git submodule update`

 **3. Build & Install the binary:**